 Graduate Student project recipients:

-Joy England, Rancho Santa Ana Botanic Garden, “The vascular flora of Little Lakes Valley and Rock Creek Canyon, Eastern Sierra Nevada, California.”
-You can see Joy's slideshow from her report on her 2012 field work in a presentation to the chapter, if you are willing to wait for it - it is a 21 MB pdf file, so it may take some time to load for viewing or to download: A flora revisited: survey of vascular species in the upper Rock Creek watershed (pdf 20.76 MB).
-If you missed her talk, it might be worth the wait to download the file - there are so many gorgeous photos!
+Joy England, Claremont Graduate University, “Vascular flora of the Upper Rock Creek watershed, eastern Sierra Nevada, California” (Progress report from 2012 here - you can also see Joy's slideshow from her report on her 2012 field work in a presentation to the chapter, if you are willing to wait for it - it is a 21 MB pdf file, so it may take some time to load for viewing or to download: A flora revisited: survey of vascular species in the upper Rock Creek watershed (pdf 20.76 MB).
+If you missed her talk, it might be worth the wait to download the file - there are so many gorgeous photos!)